Nordln/EasydiffusionWiki/Troubleshooting.md

 Another solution is to switch to Google's DNS server: https://developers.google.com/speed/public-dns/docs/using#windows or Cloudflare's DNS server: https://developers.cloudflare.com/1.1.1.1/setup/windows/

-## RuntimeError: Error(s) in loading state_dict fo UNet: size mismatch for model1.diffusion_model.input_blocks.0.0.weight: copying a param with shape torch.Size([320, 9, 3, 3]) from checkpoint, ....
-This usually happens when you try to use the v1.5 inpainting model.
-Unfortunately, it is not compatible with this version of Stable Diffusion.

-## 'conda-unpack' is not recognized as an internal or external command
-Please try copying the `stable-diffusion-ui` folder inside the zip file and paste that in `C:` (or any other drive).
-Don't extract the zip file, instead try copying the folder from inside it and paste it in the target drive.

 ## ImportError libSM.so.6 cannot open shared object file No such file or directory
 Please run `apt install libsm6 libxext6 libxrender-dev -y` (you may need to put `sudo` before this)

 And try again.

-## basicsr module not found
-For Windows: Please download and extract basicsr from [here](https://github.com/cmdr2/stable-diffusion-ui/releases/download/v2.16/basicsr-win64.zip), and place the `basicsr` folder inside the `stable-diffusion-ui\stable-diffusion\env\lib\site-packages` folder.
-Then run the `Start Stable Diffusion UI.cmd` file again.

-For Linux: Please contact on the [discord server](https://discord.com/invite/u9yhsFmEkB).

 ## Could not load the Qt platform plugin "xcb"
 In Linux, please run this before running start.sh: `export QT_QPA_PLATFORM=offscreen`